-On its own, substance use disorder (SUD) is not a mental health diagnosis.
+Acccording to NIMH, substance abuse disorder is a treatable mental disorder.
 SUD can refer to substance abuse and substance addiction.
 It encompasses behavioral, physical, and social changes in a person due to their use of drugs or alcohol or both.

 It often occurs that a mental health issue is the underlying cause of a person’s substance use.
 About 25% of those who experience mental health problems also have substance abuse issues.
 This makes assessment and treatment more complicated.